AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 and revealing their position or leaving a vantage point from which they can observe and relay enemy movement.
 For untrained teams, simultaneous synchronized squad movement is not feasible.
-It would be practical, if all squaddies had cameras, with a few drones overhead for best effect, and if a team of off-site coordinators analyzed the situation and micromanaged them all.
+It would be practical if all squaddies had cameras, with a few drones overhead for best effect, and if a team of off-site coordinators analyzed the situation and micromanaged them all.
 This is not the case here.